 - Public Health

-The decision of which stream to follow will depend on the needs of the student and can be discussed with the Programme Directors, while the Course FAQs provide further details on choosing a stream.
+The decision of which stream to follow will depend on the needs of the student and can be discussed with the Programme Directors.

 In addition to the MSc Public Health, other courses at the School may be relevant to students with an interest in public health and applicants should review the pages of other courses as follows: (i) MSc Public Health for Development - for those with an interest in low-income countries; (ii) MSc Health Policy, Planning & Financing - for applicants with a particular interest in Health Policy; (iii) MSc Nutrition for Global Health - for those with an interest in nutrition.